Breaking Down the Key Sections of a Home Warranty Contract

 - ✅ Are cancellation terms and refund policies included?

 If a company's full contract isn't available online, call and request one.
 Any reputable provider will send you a sample agreement before you commit.
 If they refuse, walk away.
-Understanding the difference between a home warranty and homeowners insurance is also key — they cover very different risks, and knowing which gaps you're actually filling helps you evaluate whether a warranty is worth the cost at all.
+Understanding the difference between a home warranty and extended warranty is also key.
+They cover very different risks, and knowing which gaps you're actually filling helps you evaluate whether a warranty is worth the cost at all.
+You can also explore home warranty alternatives if you decide the contract terms aren't worth the premium.

 Frequently Asked Questions